barklund/mortenbarklund.com/content/blog/hello-world/index.md

 tags: ["self", "about"]
 weight: 200
 summary: Welcome to my blog - a place for thoughts on React, accessibility and testing.
+author: barklund
+categories: ["Blog"]
 ---

 Welcome.
 So, what's this about?
 This will be a place where I dump my thoughts and ideas - mostly about React, accessibility and testing, but also other more or less related topics.

-I'll post new content at least weekly.
-Please follow along on [twitter](https://www.twitter.com/barklund) or subscribe to [the newsletter](/newsletter) here - I'll promise to only ping you semimonthly about new content!
+I'll post new content about monthly.
+Please follow along on [twitter](https://www.twitter.com/barklund) or subscribe to [the newsletter](/newsletter) here - I'll promise to ping you only when a bunch of relevant new content has been added!